oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_phone_number.md

 2. Select a valid date of birth
 3. Select a gender
 4. Enter a valid mobile phone number (e.g., +447123456789)
-5. Enter a secure password (Enter a combination of at least six numbers, lettetrs and punctuation marks(such as ! and &))
+5. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))
 6. Click on the **Sign Up** button

 ---